CyberKrishna007/instahackx007/README.md

-# Insta-Cypher: Instagram Password Cracker
+# InstaHackx007: Instagram Password Cracker
-# Developed And Designed By Pralin Khaira
+# Developed And Designed By  Krishna007

 ## Description

-Insta-Cypher is a Bash script designed for ethical purposes to perform brute-force attacks on Instagram accounts, allowing users to recover forgotten or lost passwords.
+InstaHackx007 is a Bash script designed for ethical purposes to perform brute-force attacks on Instagram accounts, allowing users to recover forgotten or lost passwords.
 This script utilizes a list of possible passwords and various techniques to attempt to gain access to an Instagram account.
 Please ensure you have explicit permission to use this tool on any account.

 ## Disclaimer